Obama's Final Message On Election Day: It's Time To 'Decide As A Nation Who We Really Are'

-“The actions actions you take today will determine what kind of country we decide to be.”
+“The actions you take today will determine what kind of country we decide to be.”

 The underlying message of the video — which featured a supercut of clips from Obama’s recent appearances campaigning for Biden — was clear: The election will be a close one, and every vote counts.